akawiy/mapart/README.md

 [Mapart.fun](https://www.mapart.fun) is the ultimate tool for converting images into high-quality Minecraft Java Edition maps.
 With support for multiple Minecraft versions, map sizes up to 16×16, and powerful customization options like scaling modes and dithering, it gives you full creative control.
 Designed with a modern interface and a smooth user experience, Mapart.fun makes it effortless to transform your favorite images into stunning in-game artwork-bringing beauty and personality to your Minecraft world.

+# Timeline

+Developed on Vite/ReactJS since May 27th, 2025
+First release on June 15th, 2025
+Redesign on August 21st, 2025

 # Info

-Developed on Vite/ReactJS from May 27th to June 14th of 2025.
 All processing runs on client side, no server needed.
 Required NodeJS libraries:
 - [nbt-ts](https://www.npmjs.com/package/nbt-ts) for working with Minecraft NBT files
 - [jszip](https://www.npmjs.com/package/jszip) for creating ZIP archives
 - [pako](https://www.npmjs.com/package/pako) for gzipping